-Involves assessing information to determine if it meets the department and the importing country requirements.
+Involves assessing information to determine if it meets department and importing country requirements.
 This includes all preparatory work (such as confirming importing country or export requirements) and post work (such as assessment report preparation) travel and regulated entity assistance in relation to the assessment.
-Examples include assessments of licences, permits, registrations, accreditations, and exemptions.
+Examples include assessments of licences, permits, registrations, accreditations and exemptions.